-A family favorite, this easy recipe for Baked BBQ Chicken Thighs features bone-in, skin-on thighs slathered with a sweet, tangy homemade BBQ sauce.
-Then, they are baked in the oven until the thighs are tender, juicy, and delicious, and the savory BBQ sauce is caramelized with just a bit of crispy char.
+Then, these skin-on thighs are baked in the oven until they are tender, juicy, and delicious, and the savory BBQ sauce is caramelized with just a bit of crispy char.

 While there is nothing better than my Grilled Half Chicken or my Grilled Spatchcock Chicken, sometimes it’s too hot, cold, or rainy to grill outside.
 Also, cooking food on the grill takes longer, and it isn’t convenient when trying to get dinner on the table quickly.

-Of course, if you are in a time crunch, you can also save a few minutes and substitute your favorite purchased BBQ sauce.
+Of course, if you are in a time crunch, you can also save a few minutes and substitute your favorite BBQ sauce.

 Jump to: